zendbit/nim_uri3/README.md

 =====

 nim.uri3 is a Nim module that provides improved way for working with URIs.
 It is based on the "uri" module in the Nim standard library and the "[purl](https://github.com/codeinthehole/purl)" Python module.
+This is based on "[nim-uri2](https://github.com/achesak/nim-uri2)"

 Examples
 ========